 Facing the formidable task of bringing the law to the vast Canadian West would be a monumental undertaking.
-Word that armed outlaw camps had been established and were defended by cannon (taken by force from the United States Army) gave urgency to the task.
+They received information that armed outlaw camps had been established and were defended by cannons (taken by force from the United States Army), gave urgency to the task.
 As a precaution, Commissioner French requested two or three guns for the force.
 He received two 9-pounders and two mortars.

 On 6 June 1874, “D,” “E” and “F” Troops left Toronto on the first leg of their epic journey.
 He led his column from Fargo, North Dakota to Dufferin (65 miles south of Winnipeg), joining “A,” “B” and “C” Troops.
 By the 19th, the force was ready to depart, much to the dismay of the locals who saw this as a golden business opportunity.